scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 .center[![:scale 70%](images/install_terraform_extension.png)]

 Click the box shaped icon on the left side menu.
 This brings you to the Extensions Marketplace.
 Search for Terraform.
 Install the first one on the list.
 Click the 'Reload' button once it is done installing.

+???
+**The terraform extension gives you syntax highlighting, code completion, and the ability to run terraform commands right from the command palette.**

 ---
 name: workstation-setup-5